qTox/qTox/README.md

 <a href="http://speedy.sh/XXtHa/toxgui">Linux download (1st July 2014 01:30 GMT)</a><br/>
 Note that the Linux download has not been tested and may not be up to date.<br/>
 <a href="https://mega.co.nz/#!xkpQFABa!zK1XNpN9mkaSuaKS2X-ml0bXU5zNtBVtLGShrBo2ka4">Mac download (11th July 2014 17:45 GMT)</a><br/>
-Note that the Mac download has not been tested and may not be up to date.

 <h3>Screenshots</h3>
 <h5>Note: The screenshots may not always be up to date, but they should give a good idea of the general look and features</h5>